Mad Men season 5: Plot

-Megan (who has returned to acting) seeks Don's help to secure a commercial role for her.
-Megan's visiting mother cruelly denounces Megan's ambitions and tells Don that he should not help Megan, as she believes that Megan's dream of acting must be crushed and that she should behave like the proper wife of a wealthy man.
-While Don is at the dentist, Megan's mother reduces her daughter to a quivering wreck, resulting in Don agreeing to help Megan get the role in order to secure her the happiness she needs to function.
-Eventually, she gets the role, and after dropping her off at the studio, Don leaves to a bar where he sits by himself and orders a drink.
+In the season finale, Megan seeks Don's help to secure a commercial role for her.
+Marie denounces Megan's acting ambitions and tells Don that he should not help Megan, as she believes that Megan should instead behave like the proper wife of a wealthy man.
+Nevertheless, Don agrees to help Megan get the role in order to secure her the happiness she needs to function.
+Megan eventually gets the role, and after dropping her off at the studio for filming, Don leaves for a bar, where he sits by himself and orders a drink.
 The season ends with a montage of all the main characters having realizations about themselves.
 Pete, in the aftermath of his affair with Beth, is seen sitting alone on his couch with his headphones on and eyes closed.
 Peggy, having quickly risen through the ranks in her new career, is shown toasting a single glass of champagne to herself with a smile on her face.
-A naked Roger looks out the window of his hotel room at the city, in the throes of an LSD trip, and raises both of his arms into the air.
-And lastly, Don is seen at the bar, where a woman begins to flirt with him and asks if he is alone.
+A naked Roger looks out the window of his hotel room at the city, in the throes of an LSD trip.
+At the bar, a woman begins to flirt with Don and asks if he is alone.
 He turns and looks at her ambiguously.